 Ransomware: The role of cyber insurance in protecting businesses

-Ransomware is one of the fastest-growing cyberthreats faced by businesses today.
+Ransomware is one of the biggest and fastest-growing cyberthreats faced by businesses today.
 This form of cybercrime can be targeted at companies of any size across any sector, so it’s something firms must make a top priority when defending their systems.

 This doesn’t mean just preventing network breaches and data exfiltration.
 Companies increasingly need protection after they get hacked – both in terms of technological and financial support.